John Whelan adorns Paris' Nolinski restaurant with art-deco details

 One side of the restaurant boasts a curved pine-wood drinks bar, while the other side has a private dining snug that's screened off by caramel-coloured velvet curtains.

-From the centre of its tented ceiling dangles an ornate, three-tier chandelier from Spanish brand Fortuny.
+From the centre of its tented ceiling dangles an ornate, three-tier chandelier from Italian brand Fortuny.

 A Japanese-style fresco has also been created on the wall here, depicting wispy clouds floating around mountain peaks.